-In this tutorial, I will show you the steps I took to Design this Sci-Fi Style Laser Special Effect in Photoshop.
+In this tutorial, I will show you the steps I took to Design this Sci-Fi Style Flare Special Effect in Photoshop.
 A beginner friendly tutorial, this effect can be widely used in a range of designs (not just sci-fi) to add extra effect, have a try :)

 The process of creating this is really quite simple and can’t be done in just 3 easy steps below.
 Techniques include some basic layer blending, selection, painting skills.